dart-archive/dart_docker/README.md

 ## Local testing

-The `build-push.sh` script can also be used for testing the images.
+The `build_push.sh` script can also be used for testing the images.
 Just pass a namespace you don't have access to (e.g. `google_test`).
 Then all the images will be build locally, but the push to hub.docker.com will fail.